-Futures pinned as oil price slump hammers energy stocks
+Wall Street set to open lower as crude slump batters energy stocks

-(Reuters) - U.S. stock index futures fell on Monday as a slump in oil prices pounded energy stocks, with investors also bracing for another batch of dour first-quarter earnings reports and economic data.
+(Reuters) - U.S. stocks were set to fall on Monday as energy shares took a hit from sliding oil prices, while investors braced for a week packed with earnings reports and economic data that could provide more evidence of the damage wrought by the coronavirus.

-Exxon Mobil Corp (XOM.N) shed 2.4% in premarket trading and Chevron Corp (CVX.N) 3.6% as U.S. crude prices fell to levels last seen in 1999 on concerns of oversupply.
+Exxon Mobil Corp (XOM.N) shed 5.6% in premarket trading and Chevron Corp (CVX.N) 4.8% as the U.S. West Texas Intermediate (WTI) contract CLc1 fell 35% to levels last seen in 1998 on concerns of oversupply.

 Wall Street's main indexes have rallied this month, with the S&P 500 .SPX ending Friday with its biggest two-week percentage gain since 1974 on a raft of global stimulus and hopes the virus was nearing a peak in the United States.